(Ages 14+ Years)

 General Choi was a 2nd Dan Black Belt in Shotokan Karate before he decided to take what he knew and use this knowledge to create the Art we know today as Taekwon-Do.

-Taekwon-Do is primarily known as a ‘Kicking Art’, due to the vast number of kicks it has to offer, however, when studying Taekwon-Do properly, the practitioner will discover that there is a lot more to it than just some fancy kicks.
+Taekwon-Do is most commonly thought of as a ‘Kicking Art’, due to the vast number of kicks it has to offer.
+However, when studying Taekwon-Do properly, the practitioner will discover that there is a lot more to it than just some fancy kicks.

 It incorporates many different disciplines; pattern, sparring, special technique, power breaking and self-defence.
-These can be practiced in a practical sense as well as in a sporting environment through competition based activity.
+These can be practiced in a practical sense through training sessions, seminars and workshops as well as in a sporting environment through competitions.

 Taekwon-Do is cared for by the International Taekwon-Do Federation (ITF).
 This is the founding body that governs Taekwon-Do as a Martial Art and is run by a group of Grandmasters, Masters and Senior practitioners to ensure member’s and the Art it self are looked after.